Skiff, Alberta

 Skiff is a hamlet in southern Alberta, Canada within the County of Forty Mile No. 8.
 It is located on Highway 61, also known as the historic Red Coat Trail, approximately 75 km southeast of Lethbridge.
+It is also 40 to 45 km north of the Montana, US border.

 Demographics

 Skiff recorded a population of 10 in the 1991 Census of Population conducted by Statistics Canada.